 Mother of Pearl is the name given to an irridescent substance called nacre , created by certain molluscs.
 It forms the shells of pearl bearing oysters and in fact is composed of the same material as pearls.
 Nacre is a combination of the mineral Aragonite and a protein called conchiolin.

-The colour of the pearl is a result of the habitat of the mollusc and the clarity of the water.
+The colour of the Mother of Pearl is a result of the habitat of the mollusc and the clarity of the water.

 Pearls have been valued by many cultures and were known to be worn by Persian kings over 4000 years ago.